Introduction

 Which would you like:

 The second method is to put the name of the target version after the script and compile it directly.
-For example, if you need to compile the image of milkv-duo-sd
+For example, if you need to compile the image of milkv-duos-musl-riscv64-sd

 , the command is as follows:

-After a successful compilation, you can find the generated SD card burning image milkv-duo-sd-*-*.img
+After successful compilation, you can see the generated image in the out

 Note: The first compilation will automatically download the required toolchain, which is approximately 840MB in size.
 Once downloaded, it will be automatically extracted to the host-tools